 Our museum is in an historic building and this could make access difficult for some of our visitors.
-The details below should be helpful in planning a visit here.
+The details below should be helpful in planning your visit.

 Help and Assistance

 Our Welcome Team are there to help all of our visitors at any point during a visit.
 They can help you find your way around the museum and answer any questions you may have.